 For example, the minimum credit score requirement for a 3.5% down payment FHA home purchase loan is 580 FICO.
 However, a lender may require a 620 or even higher for a 3.5% down payment FHA loan approval even though the minimum HUD guidelines only require a 580 FICO.
 This higher credit score requirement is called a lender overlays on credit scores by the lender.
 Lenders can have lender overlays on just about anything.

-The final response about a borrower’s application with the Automated Underwriting System is Refer Eligible.
-A Refer Eligible is sort of a gray area in the fact that normally this means that the Automated Underwriting System approved the file but only with a manual underwrite.
-If you are looking to get approved under a loan program that doesn’t allow for a manual underwrite, your loan officer can assist you in referring some items to change such as reserves on hand, down payment, or even wait for a higher credit score.
+The final response about a borrower’s application with the Automated Underwriting System is Refer/Eligible.
+A Refer/Eligible is sort of a gray area in the fact that normally this means that the Automated Underwriting System approved the file but only with a manual underwrite.
+If you are looking to get approved under a loan program that doesn’t allow for a manual underwrite, your loan officer can assist you in referring some items to change such as reserves on hand, down payment, or even waiting for a higher credit score.
 There are instances where an approve/eligible per AUS file can get downgraded to manual underwriting.
 This often happens if a mortgage underwriter uses underwriter discretion to downgrade the file to manual underwriting due to risk.
 Examples when the underwriter uses underwriter discretion to downgrade to manual underwrite is cases where there is too many outstanding collections and/or charged off accounts, high debt to income ratios, declining income, multiple gaps in employments, and other risk factors.

 When the Automated Underwriting System returns with a refer with caution means that a borrower does not qualify for the particular loan program.
 The refer with caution can be returned for many reasons which may include the following reasons for the caution: